konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file_splitting_class/index.md

 ### Step-by-step explanation

 In this section, we'll go through steps imitating initialization of `ContextAwareFileSplittingModel` class which you can find in the full code block in the lower part of this page.
+A class itself is already implemented and can be imported via `from konfuzio_sdk.trainer.file_splitting import ContextAwareFileSplittingModel`.

 Let's start with making all the necessary imports and initializing the class of `ContextAwareFileSplittingModel`:
 ```python